Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Specific_system_functions/General_operating_functions.md

 is used whenever a straightforward correspondence of logical name to physical name is sufficient.

-When making re- definitions of this sort, users can use the environment variables provided by the various operating systems.
+When making re-definitions of this sort, users can use the environment variables provided by the various operating systems.
 Quite clearly, the redefined names must be legal for the file system used (FAT, NTFS, FAT32).